fontforge/designwithfontforge.com/en-US/Installing_Fontforge.md

 #### Fedora

-To install FontForge on your Fedora Linux desktop machine run the following yum command as the root user.
+To install FontForge on your Fedora Linux desktop machine run the following dnf command as the root user.
 This will require about 10MiB of download to complete.

 ```
-yum install fontforge;
+sudo dnf install fontforge
 ```

 If you have not compiled software on your Fedora machine, after installing gcc, automake, autoconf and others then you might get an error during the execution of autogen.sh with libtoolize.